BenWassa/drop/PRIVACY.md

 *   **Quarterly Commitments:** Your chosen path (Direct, Archetype, Growth) and the specific archetypes or targets you set for each domain.
 *   **Daily Logs:** All daily presence data you log, such as sleep embodiment, fitness activities, reading/writing sessions, meditation instances, and burnout levels.
-*   **Oura API Data:** If you choose to connect your Oura Ring, the application will fetch data (such as sleep, activity, and readiness scores) from the Oura API.
-This data is also stored only in your browser's `localStorage` and is never shared.

 ### Data Usage